Purnia/liri-node-app/README.md

 ## Commands

-Users can run following commands to serach for results:
+Users can run following commands on Git Bash (Windows) or Terminal (Mac) to search for results:

  1. concert-this: This will search the Bands in Town Artist Events API using Axios and return the following results
     * Name of the venue